tplisson/hcta/objectives/section7/README.md

 ### CLI

 The `terraform login` command can be used to automatically obtain and save an API token for Terraform Cloud, Terraform Enterprise, or any other host that offers Terraform services.
-This is valide if you are running the Terraform CLI interactively.
+This is valid if you are running the Terraform CLI interactively.

 Usage:
 ```shell
 terraform login [hostname]
 ```
-*Note*: If you don't provide an explicit hostname, Terraform will assume you want to log in* to Terraform Cloud at `app.terraform.io`.
+*Note*: If you don't provide an explicit hostname, Terraform will assume you want to log in to Terraform Cloud at `app.terraform.io`.

 ### `credentials` blocks